outstatic/advanced-blog-example/outstatic/content/projects/pacy-premium-design.md

   name: "Andre Vitorio"
   picture: "https://avatars.githubusercontent.com/u/1417109?v=4"
 slug: "pacy-premium-design"
-description: "Pacy was built in 2022 to provide high quality design as a subscription services.
-We strive to deliver exceptional design and web assets that exceed our clients' expectations."
+description: "Pacy was built in 2022 to provide high quality design engineering as a subscription services."
 coverImage: "/images/e6b70073-0b98-435e-9577-a285d3f431fa-I3MD.png"
 publishedAt: "2024-12-11T06:26:04.000Z"
 ---

-At [Pacy](http://Pacy.co), our goal is to provide premium design services through a subscription model, allowing you to upgrade your design department without the hassle of hiring in-house.
+At [Pacy](https://Pacy.co), our goal is to provide premium design services through a subscription model, allowing you to upgrade your design department without the hassle of hiring in-house.
 With unlimited requests and a fast turnaround time, we ensure transparency and no hidden costs.

 ![](/images/image-IwOT.png)